 How Parents Can Support their TAG Child

 As many TAG children may exhibit a greater desire for academic challenges and new opportunities, experts assert that parents should strive to balance a child’s academic activities with social ones.
 The balance will ensure that each student develops not only mentally, but personally and socially as well.

 According to the U.S. Department of Education, Office of Educational Research and Improvement, most gifted kids generally benefit from spending time in settings amidst peers of similar abilities.
 Subsequently, many TAG children can benefit from skipping grades or engaging in accelerated classes.
 If TAG children stay in regular classrooms, they may need alternative opportunities to enhance their overall development.

-TAG children require both mental stimulation and access to cognitively-equal peer experiences.
-Therefore, parents, in addition to taking actions with a child’s school, can also expose their child to alternative support opportunities as well.
+TAG children require both mental stimulation and access to cognitively equal peer experiences.
+Therefore, parents, in addition to taking action with a child’s school, can also expose their child to alternative support opportunities as well.

 Alternative TAG Opportunities